SIEGEL+GALE • SUMMER 2024

 Siegel+Gale was my first truly corporate workplace experience, so when I first began I was often afraid that I wasn't qualified enough to give my opinion or contribute my own work amongst such experienced senior colleagues.
 However, everyone in the office never failed to reassure me that I had landed the internship for a reason, and thus my perspective was highly valued at the table.
 They helped give me the confidence to speak my mind, ask big questions, and be bold—things I intend on taking with me wherever I go!

-Branding, business strategy, and user experience are all similar in that if you can capture the underlying through-line and apply it clearly in the product, you can connect with users much more deeply.
-This learning has since undoubtedly informed my design philosophy of lucidity—simplifying down to the essence in order to create a greater impact.
+Branding, business strategy, and user experience are all similar in that if you can capture the underlying through-line and apply it clearly to the product, you can connect with users much more deeply.
+This has taught me to design with more lucidity—simplifying down to the essence in order to create a greater impact.

 Endless thanks to the Experience team, my fellow interns, and everyone in the LA office for such a memorable and transformative summer!
 Having the opportunity to work alongside such creative, visionary minds inspired and motivated me greatly to create my best work.
 I will forever be preaching the mantra of "Simple is Smart" from now on :)